glueckkanja/MyWorkID/terraform/README.md

 # Demotenant (ApertureLaboratories) dev setup
 ## Necessary Permissions
-You will need the `Storage Table Data Contributor` or higher to access on the `samyaccountvnexttf` storage account.
+You will need the `Storage Table Data Contributor` or higher to access on the `samyworkidtf` storage account.
 Please reachout to @MichaMican to get the necessary permissions

 ## Files to create
 To deploy into the Demotenant please create the following files in this folder (they are gitignored)